psy03/G6-finalproject/README.md

 # 🧸 G6-finalproject

-Message from Miran (There's no code page ipynb.
+Message from Miran
+1. There's no code page ipynb.
 You need to include a code page to show the codes for all the applications used in your lesson.)
 Do this by next week.
 (0611 4:30PM)
+2. This page should be rearranged only for the purpose of the lesson related materials.
+Move the log content (your planning, meeting info) to a separate md file, and name it as "Planning.md".
+Also link this info file somewhere in this page.

 ## 🌭 Meeting
 ### 5/14 (First Meeting)